 Inspired by an old instrument tube amps and old small mixers.

-– 2 gain stages for more control on fattening (or overdriving) character
+– symmetry control on fattening character (balancing harmonics)

 – passive 3-band EQ, very musical and really character-changing